 As mentioned above, Internet research has been haunted by the virtual/real divide.
 One of the reasons for such a divide pertains to the technical arrangements of the Internet, and how they became associated with a virtual realm, cyberspace.
 Indeed, there was meant to be something distinctive about cyberspace, technologically.
-44 The protocols and principles, particularly packet switching and the endto-end principle, initially informed the notion of cyberspace as a realm free from physical constraints.
-The Internet's technical indifference to the geographical location of its users spawned ideas not limited to placeless-ness.
-In its very architecture, the Internet also supposedly made for a space untethered to the nationstates, and their divergent ways of treating flows of information.
+46 The protocols and principles, particularly packet switching and the end-to-end principle, initially filled in the notion of cyberspace as a realm free from physical constraints.
+The Internet's technical indifference to the geographical location of its users spawned ideas not only of placeless-ness.
+In its architecture, it also supposedly made for a space untethered from the nation-states, and their divergent ways of treating flows of information.
 One recalls the famous quotation attributed to John Gilmore, co-founder with John Perry Barlow of the Electronic Frontier Foundation.
-'The Internet treats censorship as a malfunction, and routes around it'.
-45 Geography, however, was built into cyberspace from the beginning, if one considers the locations of the original thirteen root servers, the unequal distributions of traffic flows per country, as well as the allotment of IP addresses in ranges, which later enabled the application of geo-IP address location technology to serve advertising and copyright needs.
-Geo-IP technology, as well as other technical means (aka locative technology), also may be put to use for research that takes the Internet as a site of study, and inquires into what may be learned about societal conditions across countries.
-In the digital methods research program, my colleagues and I have dubbed such work national Web studies.